Unexpected upper critical dimension for spin glass models in a field predicted by the loop expansion around the Bethe solution at zero temperature

 Unfortunately, this program cannot be carried out so simply for SG models in a field.
-The MF theory in the high-temperature phase and the first-order perturbative expansion around it were analyzed in different papers \cite{bray1980renormalisation,temesvari2002generic,pimentel2002spin,moore2011disappearance, parisi2012replica,temesvari2017physical}.
-Let us stress that the Lagrangian is very complicated in this case, having three bare masses, associated with the three sectors, and eight cubic vertices involving the replica fields, that are all the possible invariants under the replica symmetry and particular care should be taken to handle the limit of the number of replicas $n$ going to 0.
-The results of the various works are however not sufficient to fully understand which is the fate of the transition in finite dimension.
+The MF theory in the high-temperature phase and the first-order perturbative expansion around it were analyzed in different papers \cite{bray1980renormalisation,temesvari2002generic,pimentel2002spin,moore2011disappearance,parisi2012replica,temesvari2017physical}.
+Let us stress that the Lagrangian is very complicated: three bare masses, associated with the three sectors, and eight cubic vertices involving the replica fields.
+Forty years of work were not enough to understand the fate of the SG transition in finite dimension.
 For $D>\DUFC=6$, the MF-FC Fixed Point (FP) is stable, however, its basin of attraction shrinks to zero approaching $\DUFC$ from above.
-The main problem is the absence of a perturbative stable FP below six dimensions \cite{bray1980renormalisation, pimentel2002spin}.
-However, this lack is not a proof for the non-existence of an SG phase in lower dimensions and many scenarios on the fate of the SG transition have been put forward.
-Some authors have tried to extract information from the perturbative analysis nonetheless \cite{parisi2012replica,temesvari2017physical} possibly including quartic interactions \cite{holler2020one} that are known to have a non-trivial role \cite{fisher1985scaling}.
-It could also be possible that a non-perturbative FP exists, that governs the SG phase for low enough dimensions \footnote{In principle a non-perturbative FP could exist and could be the important one also for $D>\DUFC$ because of the finite basin of attraction of the Gaussian FP.}.
-Recently, the perturbative expansion was computed up to the second-order \cite{charbonneau2017nontrivial,charbonneau2019morphology}.
-The authors find a strong-coupling FP that could in principle be stable at any dimension, even above $\DUFC$.
-This new fixed-point is in a way a ``non-perturbative'' one because it cannot be reached continuously from the MF-FC one just lowering the dimension.
-However, the perturbative analysis in the strong-coupling regime is uncontrolled: for this reason, the existence and relevance of this new FP cannot be stated just with the methods of Refs.~\cite{charbonneau2017nontrivial,charbonneau2019morphology}.
+The main problem is the absence of a perturbative stable FP below $D=6$ \cite{bray1980renormalisation, pimentel2002spin}: this lack is not a proof of non-existence of SG phase in low dimensions and many scenarios have been put forward.
+Some authors have tried to extract information from the perturbative analysis nonetheless \cite{parisi2012replica,temesvari2017physical}, possibly including quartic interactions \cite{holler2020one} that are known to have a non-trivial role \cite{fisher1985scaling}.
+It could also be possible that a non-perturbative FP exists \footnote{In principle a non-perturbative FP could be important also for $D>\DUFC$ because of the finite basin of attraction of the Gaussian FP.}.
+Recently, the perturbative expansion was computed up to the second-order \cite{charbonneau2017nontrivial,charbonneau2019morphology}, finding a strong-coupling FP that could in principle be stable at any dimension, even above $\DUFC$.
+This new FP is in a way ``non-perturbative'' as it cannot be reached continuously from the MF-FC one just lowering the dimension.
+However, the perturbative analysis in the strong-coupling regime is uncontrolled: thus the existence and relevance of this new FP cannot be stated just with the methods of Refs.~\cite{charbonneau2017nontrivial,charbonneau2019morphology}.